ADHD · Mind

 7. A full room rearrange with before/after photos

-A dopamine menu solves the break; the harder ADHD problem is usually the transition back.
-TaskCoach.AI covers both ends.
-Habits with flexible streaks can hold your daily appetizers (movement, sunlight, the non-negotiables), Focus Mode pairs pomodoro blocks with soundscapes for a built-in side dish on boring work, and a daily briefing right-sizes the day so breaks are scheduled instead of stolen.
-The coach reads your habits, journal, and calendar, so "I keep doomscrolling at 3 p.m." becomes a pattern it can actually see and plan around, and XP across your 7 life pillars gives task completion its own small reward loop.
-It's the menu plus the kitchen timer.
-Free tier, no credit card: try TaskCoach.AI free.
+A dopamine menu solves the break itself.
+The harder ADHD problem is usually the transition back afterward, and that's where TaskCoach.AI picks up.
+Habits with flexible streaks can hold your daily appetizers (movement, sunlight, whatever's non-negotiable for you), Focus Mode pairs pomodoro blocks with soundscapes as a built-in side dish for boring work, and a daily briefing right-sizes the day so breaks get scheduled instead of stolen.
+The coach reads your habits, journal, and calendar, so "I keep doomscrolling at 3 p.m." turns into a pattern it can actually see and plan around, and XP across your 7 life pillars gives finishing a task its own small reward loop.
+Think of it as the menu plus the kitchen timer.
+There's a free tier and no credit card required: try TaskCoach.AI free.

-More ADHD-specific tooling lives in our ADHD library.
+More ADHD-specific tools live in our ADHD library.

 Your brain is going to seek stimulation today.
-That was never negotiable.
-The only open question is whether the seeking lands on something you chose or something an algorithm chose for you.
+That part was never up for negotiation.
+The only real question is whether that seeking lands on something you picked, or something an algorithm picked for you.

-The dopamine menu doesn't hack your neurochemistry.
-It does something more reliable: it moves one recurring decision from your worst decision-making moment to your best one.
+A dopamine menu doesn't hack your neurochemistry.
+It does something more dependable than that: it moves one recurring decision away from your worst decision-making moment and hands it to your best one.

-Write the menu while you're clear.
+Write the menu while you're thinking clearly.
 Order from it when you're not.
-That's the whole trick, and for a brain that's tired of losing to its own phone, it's a surprisingly good one.
+That's the entire trick, and for a brain that's tired of losing to its own phone, it's a surprisingly good one.